ReemElyas/Data-6-Website/README.md

 <br>
 <br>
-## What's Wrong with this visualization?
+## What's Wrong With This Visualization?

 #### While the previous map provides a true representation of the world's population by country, the scale of the map proves the visualization ineffective when *comparing* differences in population geographically.
 In order to fix this issue, we've modified the map by using a logarithmic scale.
 After doing so, we get a map that looks like this: